remarcmij/usingapis-qanda/week2/README.md

 ### Konjit

-Since SPAs(Single Page Applications) rely heavily on JS running  in our browser doesn't that introduce security risks for example  when storing  data like credentials for authentications  in localStorage?
+Q: Since SPAs(Single Page Applications) rely heavily on JS running  in our browser doesn't that introduce security risks for example  when storing  data like credentials for authentications  in localStorage?
 Also given the frequent API requests made by SPAs, how can we prevent security issues during communication with those APIs like API leakage, Man in the Middle Attack? (edited)

 A: This is topic is covered in the next module: NodeJS.
 But briefly:

-Q: Credentials (e.g. user name, password) should never be stored in `localStorage`.
+Credentials (e.g. user name, password) should never be stored in `localStorage`.
 Instead you can store a token that the backend provides after signing in.
 You can, for instance, sign in using user name and password.
 For this to be secure the backend should use encrypted communication, i.e. HTTPS.
 The provided token can be stored in localStorage and expires after a predetermined time.
 The token must be sent along with each request (usually in a request header) to authenticate the request.
 This again should use HTTPS for extra protection.

-Note that the token is encrypted in a one-way fashionand signed by the backend:
+Note that the token is encrypted in a one-way fashion and is signed by the backend:

 1. You cannot reconstruct user name and password from the token.
 2. You can not tamper with the token as this will invalidate the signature that the backend checks.